kahar/learn_and_fun/app/petclinic/README.md

 Things, which was not present in original project:
 http://localhost:8761/eurekawebui

+To generate C4 schema, run C4Generator.
+Split output and use http://www.plantuml.com to generate images.
+Result is visible in C4 directory.

 Thisngs TODO for future:

 - learn every element of api gateway